Helmet Safety Standards

 - The rider of a motorcycle must not ride with a passenger unless the passenger is wearing an approved motorcycle helmet.

-An approved motorcycle helmet is a protective helmet for motorcycle riders of a type that complies with:
+An approved motorcycle helmet is a protective helmet for motorcycle a rider of a type that complies with:

 - Australian/New Zealand Standard AS/NZS 1698:2006 Protective Helmets For Vehicle Users, as amended by Amendment No. 1 of 28 September 2007 and Amendment No. 2 of 27 May 2009; or